segalgouldn/Senior-Project-Subtweets/README.md

 * Provide statistics on tweet length, punctuation, stop words, and unique words

 #### To-Do:
-* Grid Search to find the best parameters, maybe
+* Grid Search to find the best parameters, maybe (probably not)
 * Writing

 This project has a license.